+As of December 31,

-2015 2016 2017
+2016 2017 2018

 CNY'000 CNY'000 CNY'000

 Payables to related parties (5)

-Jacha Uru (1) 2,764 1,298
+Jacha Uru (1) 1,298

-Feishang Enterprise (2) 3,932 7,832 3,719
+Feishang Enterprise (2) 7,832 3,719 4,041

-Feishang Hesheng (3) 59,275 11,877 10,028
+Feishang Hesheng (3) 11,877 10,028

-Feishang Group (4) 11,752 12,565 11,573
+Feishang Group (4) 12,565 11,573 6,973

-- (1) Payable to Jacha Uru for expenses paid on behalf of Antay Pacha and the purchase of copper ores from Jacha Uru.
+(1) Payable to Jacha Uru for expenses paid on behalf of Antay Pacha and the purchase of copper ores from Jacha Uru.
 The balance is unsecured and interest-free.

-The balance is repayable when funds are available. - (2) Payable to Feishang Enterprise by Feishang Management for the net amount of loans from Feishang Enterprise.
+(2) Payable to Feishang Enterprise by Feishang Management for the net amount of loans from Feishang Enterprise.
 The balance is unsecured and interest-free.
+The balance is repayable when the Group is in a position to settle the amounts due without having a detrimental impact on the financial resources of the Group.

-The balance is repayable when funds are available. - (3) Payable to Feishang Hesheng for the acquisition of Double Grow as well as the assumption of indebtedness due to Feishang Hesheng by Double Grow.
+(3) Payable to Feishang Hesheng for the acquisition of Double Grow as well as the assumption of indebtedness due to Feishang Hesheng by Double Grow.
 The balance is unsecured and interest-free.
+The balance as at December 31, 2017 was repaid during 2018.

-The balance is repayable when funds are available. - (4) Payable to Feishang Group for the acquisition of Feishang Anthracite.
+- (4) Payable to Feishang Group for the acquisition of Feishang Anthracite.
 The balance is unsecured and interest-free.
-The balance is repayable when funds are available.

-(5) Feishang Enterprise, Feishang Group, Feishang Hesheng and Jacha Uru are entities controlled by Mr. Li Feilie, who is the beneficial owner of the Company.
+The balance is repayable when the Group is in a position to settle the amounts due without having a detrimental impact on the financial resources of the Group. - (5) Feishang Enterprise, Feishang Group, Feishang Hesheng and Jacha Uru are entities controlled by Mr. Li Feilie, who is the principal beneficial owner of the Company.